tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/big-o-definition.rst

 .. admonition:: Question

-  The Big-O of an algorithm is the upper bound representation of its behavior
+  The Big-O of an algorithm is the upper bound classification of its behavior

   - true
   - false